deboramcardoso/daiichisankyo-de-assignment/README.md

 ------------------------------------------------------------------

-## Overview

-## Assumptions
-1. **Customers table and External interactions table:**
-    - It is reasonable to assume there is a relationship between the tables using the customer ID.
-    - This is sufficient to compute the results to return the API response presented as the example.
-2. **Products of discussion table:**
-    - It is unclear how to utilize it.
-    - Not possible to ensure a relatioship between the **Date** field in this table and the **Date Start** field in the External Interactions table.
-    - There is no explicit ID linking the product to a specific customer.
-    - Assuming a relationship without confirming with the stakeholders could lead to wrong/misleading results.
-3. **API Response:**
-    - All possible channels should be displayed for each customer, even if there was no interaction via a certain channel.

 ## Approach

 Before diving into the implementation, I took time to prepare and ensure everything was set up correctly.
 This involved three key steps: